 The Orchids of the Amazon Rainforest in Ecuador are still a mystery for science in many ways.
 From simple question like How many species of Orchids live in the Amazon Rainforest in Ecuador?… We do not know.
 We know very little about this diverse family of plants present in the Amazon Rainforest at all strata.

 While most of the Orchids of the Amazon live in the canopy, some live attached to the tree trunks under the thick canopy with less light, just a few can live inside the Terra Firme undergrowth, and there are even fewer that are able to survive in swampy habitats.

 Most of the Orchids of the Amazon recorded in Ecuador can be seen In-Situ at the Wild Amazon Orchid Garden held by the Shiripuno Amazon Lodge in the Yasuni Biosphere Reserve.
 This remote garden was started with a single question: Where are the Orchids around here?

 A simple Orchids question led us to a frenetic quest to find and study them, but as we all know most of the Amazonian Orchids live up 40 or 50 meters above the ground where under the different and challenging conditions of the canopy, most of them have adopted a lifestyle to limited conditions of soil and water.

-How we create the largest living collection of Orchids Amazon of the Amazon Rainforest?
+How we have the largest living collection of Orchids Amazon of the Amazon Rainforest?

-We learnt that after heavy rainstorms, thousands of branches fall down to the forest floor loaded with orchids and many of them bring rarities.
+We learned that after heavy rainstorms, thousands of branches fall down to the forest floor loaded with orchids and many of them bring rarities.

 - Bloom – the actual flower once it is open.